PhoenixDigitalFX/color-picker./README.md

 ![Preview](doc/gcp_preview.png "Preview of the GP Color Picker")

 ## JSON File Specification
-ROOT
+{
--"materials" \[MANDATORY\] : containing the list of materials and their specification.
+"materials" \[MANDATORY\] : containing the list of materials and their specification.
 Each material contains :

     -"name" of the material (if a material of the same name already exists, it will be updated with the specified parameters)